sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 iptables -L -t nat | grep db-service

 See these rules also in kube-proxy logs : cat /var/log/kube-proxy.log

-What network range are the nodes in the cluster part of?:
+What network ranges are the nodes in the cluster part of?:
 - one way to do this is to make use of the ipcalc utility.
 If it is not installed, you can install it by running:
 - check the eth0
 - apt update and the apt install ipcalc